TanStack/query/docs/src/pages/guides/query-cancellation.md

 ## Default behavior

 By default, queries that unmount or become unused before their promises are resolved are _not_ cancelled.
 This means that after the promise has resolved, the resulting data will be available in the cache.
-This is helpful if you've started receiving a query, but then left the page.
-If you come back and the query has not been garbage collected yet, data will be available.
+This is helpful if you've started receiving a query, but then unmount the component before it finishes.
+If you mount the component again and the query has not been garbage collected yet, data will be available.

 However, if you consume the `AbortSignal` or attach a `cancel` function to your Promise, the Promise will be cancelled (e.g. aborting the fetch) and therefore, also the Query must be cancelled.
 Cancelling the query will result in its state being _reverted_ to its previous state.